-Q1 Does urban creep affect this catchment?
+Q1 Q2 Does urban creep affect How are you planning this catchment? for population

 Our definition of urban creep is the transformation of a catchment by the paving-over or development of previously absorbent areas.
 When absorbent areas such as grass, are replaced with properties, extensions and driveways, this prevents surface water from soaking into the ground when it rains heavily.
 Instead this water flows into our sewerage network, causing it to surcharge and flood in some instances.